roboflow/template-python/README.md

 We use [GitHub actions](https://github.com/features/actions) to automatically run tests and check code quality when a new PR is done on `main`.

+On any pull request, we will check the code quality and tests.

+#### Publish on PyPi

+When a new release is created, we will try to push the new code to PyPi.
+We use [`twine`](https://twine.readthedocs.io/en/stable/) to make our life easier.

 # Q&A